 Basilicata, Italy is a region in the southern part of the Italian peninsula and is also known as Lucania which is its ancient name.
-The region borders with Campania on the west side and Apulia on the north; Calabria is situated at its southern border.
+The region borders with Campania on the west side and Puglia or Apulia on the north; Calabria is situated at its southern border.
 While visiting Italy - Basilicata region specifically, one can really enjoy its beautiful 18 mile coastline on the Tyrrhenian Sea and another, even longer one on the Gulf of Taranto.
 This region is fondly called "the instep” of Italy for its location near the boot heal.
 Basilicata Italy is made up of two provinces: Matera and Potenza and in 2017 - the region had a population of 570,365.

 While in regione Basilicata (as the locals call it) - a stop at the city of Matera is a must.
 This commune is the capital of the province of Matera and its historical area of Sassi di Marta was designated as a UNESCO World Heritage Site in 1993.
 This area is famous for its cave dwellings that have been around since the Paleolithic era, or sometimes called Old Stone Age - some 35,000 years ago.
 For all Mel Gibson fans out there, Matera happens to be one of the main filming locations for the Hollywood movie The Passion of the Christ.